6Marzel9/-ZeroMoon/readme.md

 - **Immutable Addresses**: Critical infrastructure addresses such as the `pancakeSwapV2Pair`, `deadWallet`, primary `devWallet`, and `boxAddress` are set at deployment and are immutable, preventing malicious changes.
 - **Reentrancy Protection**: Utilizes OpenZeppelin's `ReentrancyGuard` modifier (`nonReentrant`) on key functions involved in external calls or state changes related to liquidity operations (`executeLpFromPoke`, `triggerAutoLiquidity`), protecting against reentrancy attacks.
 Note: `_addLiquidityAutomatically` is private and not directly `nonReentrant` but is called by `nonReentrant` functions.
 - **Locked Liquidity**: LP tokens generated from automated liquidity additions are sent directly to the `deadWallet`.
 This effectively burns the LP tokens, permanently locking the underlying 0Moon and BNB in the PancakeSwap liquidity pool and preventing a "rug pull" of this contract-generated liquidity.
 - **No Arbitrary Withdrawals**: The contract does not contain functions allowing the owner or any other address to arbitrarily withdraw 0Moon tokens or BNB held within it.
-Asset movements are governed by the predefined programmatic logic of the tokenomics (fee distribution, liquidity addition, specific transfers to `boxAddress`).
+Asset movements are governed by the predefined programmatic logic of the tokenomics (fee distribution, liquidity addition, specific transfers to `boxAddress`, and distribution of residual tokens to holders via reflection).
 - **User-Triggerable Liquidity Addition (Decentralized Backup)**:
     - The `triggerAutoLiquidity()` function is public and can be called by *any user or external actor*.
     - If the ZeroMoon contract has accumulated sufficient tokens (`MIN_TOKENS_TO_PROCESS_PER_CYCLE`) and BNB (`MIN_BNB_BALANCE`) for an LP event, and the `LP_DEPOSIT_LIMIT` has not been reached, any call to `triggerAutoLiquidity()` will initiate the contract's automated liquidity addition process.